-When interviewing for a position other than a senior pastor a search committee is not always required and the senior pastor will conduct the interview.
-If a search committee is used the senior pastor may or may not be included.
+When interviewing for a position, other than a senior pastor, a search committee is not always required-the senior pastor will conduct the interview.
+If a search committee is used, the senior pastor may or may not be included.

-Having a clear and definite understanding about the following issues will be to your benefit as well as the church.
+Having a clear and definite understanding about the following issues will a benefit to you and the church.

-- 1. Position Description:
+- 1. Position description:

 - a.
 Programs that are your responsibility

 - i.
 What skills will be necessary

 - ii.
 Is there a budget for the various programs

 - iii.
 Goals how will success be measured

 - b.
 Schedule days and hours to be worked

-- 2. What you need to know about the current structure:
+- 2. What you need to know about the current structure

 - a.
 Size of staff

 - b.
 Frequency of staff meetings

 - c.
 Availability of a secretary

 - d.
 Working climate in the church

 - e.
-Future plans of the Senior Pastor
+Future plans of the senior pastor

-- 3. The Compensation Package:
+- 3. The compensation package:

 - a.
 What is included in addition to the cash salary

 - i.
-Housing, retirement, health insurance, vacation, and continuing education allowance
+Housing, retirement, health insurance, vacation and continuing education allowance

 - 4. Accountability

 - a.
 To whom do you report

 - i.
 Define the process of accountability